valkey-io/valkey-doc/docs/interact/programmability/lua-api.md

 * `no-writes`: this flag indicates that the script only reads data but never writes.

-    By default, Redis will deny the execution of flagged scripts (Functions and Eval scripts with [shebang](/topics/eval-intro#eval-flags)) against read-only replicas, as they may attempt to perform writes.
+    By default, Valkey will deny the execution of flagged scripts (Functions and Eval scripts with [shebang](/topics/eval-intro#eval-flags)) against read-only replicas, as they may attempt to perform writes.
     Similarly, the server will not allow calling scripts with `FCALL_RO` / `EVAL_RO`.
     Lastly, when data persistence is at risk due to a disk error, execution is blocked as well.

     Using this flag allows executing the script:
     1. With `FCALL_RO` / `EVAL_RO`
     2. On read-only replicas.
-    3. Even if there's a disk error (Redis is unable to persist so it rejects writes).
+    3. Even if there's a disk error (Valkey is unable to persist so it rejects writes).
     4. When over the memory limit since it implies the script doesn't increase memory consumption (see `allow-oom` below)

     However, note that the server will return an error if the script attempts to call a write command.